blawesom/osc-finops/README.md

 - **HTTPS required** in production environments
 - **Region selection is mandatory** when providing credentials
 - **Supported regions**: cloudgouv-eu-west-1, eu-west-2, us-west-1, us-east-2
-- **ReadCatalog API does not require authentication** - catalog can be accessed without credentials
+- **ReadPublicCatalog API does not require authentication** - catalog can be accessed without credentials

 ## References